djndl1/CSNotes/os/concepts/processes_threads.md

 - **barrier**: When a thread reaches the barrier, it is blocked until all processes have reached the barrier.
 This allows groups of threads to synchronize. e.g. multiple threads computing a matrix transformation iteratively.

 - **avoiding lock - read-copy-update**: the key is to ensure that each reader either reads the old version of the data or the new one entirely. **RCU** decouples the removal and reclamation of the update.

+# Scheduling

+Process switching is expensive: a switch from user mode to kernel mode must occur; the state of the current process must be saved; in some systems the memory map must be saved as well; the MMU must be reloaded with the memory map of the new process; the new process must be started; the memory cache and related tables may be invalidated.

+Processes may have different bahaviors:

+- CPU-bound

+- I/O-bound

+The scheduler must decide whether to run the parent processes or the child processes; which process to run when a process is blocks; which process to run when an I/O interrupt service has finished.

+Scheduling algorithms can be divided into two categories depending on how they handle clock interrupts:

+- _nonpreemptive scheduling_:  a process runs until it blocks or voluntarily releases the CPU;

+- _preemptive scheduling_: doing preemptive scheduling requires having a clock interrupt occur at the end of the time interval to give control of the CPU back to the scheduler.

+In different environments different scheduling algorithms are needed:

+1. batch: still in widespread use in the businesses world for doing payroll, inventory, accounts receivable, accounts payable, interest calculation, claims processing and other periodic tasks.
+Nonpreemptive algorithms or preemptive algorithms with long time periods for each process are often acceptable.

+2. interactive: server

+3. real time

+On all systems, each process should be given a fair share of the CPU; all parts of the system should be kept busy.

+- batch systems: throughput, turnaround time (the time between submission and termination)  and CPU utilization are major metrics: first-come, first-served; shortest job first (assuming the run times are known in advance, only optimal (turnaround time) only when all the jobs are available simultaneously); shortest remaining time next;

+- interactive systems: response time should be minimized.
+Proportionality (the expected time for a certain task) should be taken care of: round-robin scheduling (each processs is assigned a quantum.
+If the process has blocked or finished before the quantum has elapsed, the CPU switching is done); priority scheduling (priority can change after each clock tick.
+Round robin can be used inside a priority class); multiple queues (priority class 1 gets one quantum, priorty class gets 2 gets two quanta..., whenever a process used up all the quanta allocated to it, it was moved down one class); shortest process next (make estimates based on past behavior and run the process with the shortest estimated running time); guaranteed scheduling (make promises to the users about running time and live up to those promises); lottery scheduling (give processes lottery tickets for various system resources such as CPU time. a lottery ticket is chosen at random, and the process holding that ticket gets the resource.
+A high-priorty process gets more tickets so more likely to gain CPU time; cooperating processes may exchange tickets if they wish); fair-share scheduling (each user is allocated some fraction of the CPU and the scheduler picks processes in such a way as to enforce it)

+- real-time systems: deadlines should be met, scheduling should be highly predictable and regular.
+Typically, one or more physical devices external to the computer generate stimuli, and the computer must react appropriately to them within a fixed amount of time.
+The events that a real-time system may have to respond to can be _periodic_ or _aperiodic_.
+Some periodic events are not _schedulable_ since handling them requires more than the CPU time available.
+Real-time scheduling algorithms can static (scheduling decisions made before the system starts running) or dynamic (making decisions at runtime)